technomancy/emacs-starter-kit/README.markdown

 **Q:** When I'm writing Javascript, all my functions show up as ƒ.
 Am I going insane?
 **A:** That's actually a render-time hack.
 The file on disk shows as "function", but it's just rendered using the script F in order to tone down the verbosity inherent in the language a bit.
+The same happens with <tt>fn</tt> in Clojure and <tt>lambda</tt> to λ in other lisps.

 **Q:** I can't delete parentheses in Lisp!
 **A:** To be specific, you can't delete parenthesis if deleting the